RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

 - In a cat classifier, training data are black cats, but test data are orange cats
 - In an image deblurring system, images are brighter than test data.

-Batch normalization overcomes the covariate shift in **hidden layers**.
+Batch normalization overcomes the covariate shift in **hidden layers**. **[In this post, Brandon Rohrer cites that BN helps smooth the rugged loss landscape.
+This allows optimizing with relatively large learning rate](https://e2eml.school/batch_normalization)**

 **BN has a slight regularization effect**: Similar to regularization,